• Skip to primary navigation

 Usually eaten as appetizers, they are delicious pockets of filling like vegetables or meat.

-Spring rolls are widely popular worldwide, and they would make a great addition to your Kung Pao.
+Spring rolls are widely popular worldwide, and they would make a good addition to your Kung Pao - compare with cabbage roll side matches for similar handheld options.

 The wrapper is made of rice flour and water, then mat dried for use.